Skip to content

 }

-Or open it programmatically (e.g. after a button click):
+// Or open directly after a button click:

 window.location.href = 'https://your-org.flarebuilder.com/feed?format=ics&templates=event';